VeronicaG24/Assignment2_RT1/follow_goal/README.md

 set rate frequency;

 while ROS is working: {
-    call subscriber method with arguments "/robot_info", 1, and pos_vel_callback, assign the retun velue to `sub1` object;
+    call subscriber method with arguments "/robot_info", 1, and pos_vel_callback, assign the retun velue to `sub1`;

-    call advertiseService with arguments "/reaching_goal/goal", and goal_callback, assign the retun velue to `sub2`;
+    call subscriber method with arguments "/reaching_goal/goal", and goal_callback, assign the retun velue to `sub2`;

     call get_dist_vel_from_goal() function;